eformsignen/eformsignen.github.io/help/chapter4.rst

 -  When the item is not checked: false

-In Word and PowerPoint, the Check component is shown as a rectangular shape.
+In Word and PowerPoint, the Check component is shown in a rectangular shape.
 Make sure to enter data inside the rectangular shape.

 **Component Properties**